scalatra/scalatra-website/getting-started/first-steps.md

 dive straight into our [guides](../guides), which show you how to perform common development tasks.

+Alternately, you might want to look at some example applications.

 ## Scalatra examples

-The easiest way to learn a new web framework is to see example code in action.
+For most people, the easiest way to learn a new web framework is to see example code in action.

 The Scalatra code base contains [examples][examples] which you can easily run yourself.
 This is a great way to dissect some running code for common tasks,